ericthogo4/ArtificialInventionSoftware/README.md

 This is a repository for an application which uses knowledge to create inventions.

-Feel free to input ideas by opening issues.
+Feel free to input ideas by opening discusssions.

 The developer is in the problem definition phase of developing the application.